-control and the welfare of the students.
 It is the responsibility of each principal and teacher to provide adequate training for a paraprofessional.
 This training should take into account the unique situations in which a paraprofessional works and should be designed to cover the general contingencies that might be expected to pertain to that situation.
-During the first thirty (30) days of employment, the shall continue to assess the skills and ability of the paraprofessional to assist in reading, writing, and mathematics instruction.
-The shall develop and implement presults shall be a factor in future employment procedures for an annual evaluation of paraprofessionals.
-Evaluation decisions. t shall notify parents of students attending the school annually that mation regarding the professional qualifications of their child's Administrative Rules of Montana References Description 10.55.715 Instructional paraprofessionals: qualifications and supervision
+During the first thirty (30) days of employment, the Teacher shall continue to assess the skills and ability of the paraprofessional to assist in reading, writing, and mathematics instruction.

+The Teacher shall develop and implement procedures for an annual evaluation of paraprofessionals.
+Evaluation results shall be a factor in future employment decisions.

+If the school receives Title I funds, the District shall notify parents of students attending the school annually that they may request the District to provide information regarding the professional qualifications of their child's paraprofessionals, if applicable.

+Administrative Rules of Montana References Description 10.55.715 Instructional paraprofessionals: qualifications and supervision United States Code References Description